Asynchronousx/Simple-Head-Pose/README.md

 ```
 Here, we do not access directly to what's returned but instead specify all the returning prediction values (poses, landmarks and bounding boxes) as above.

+## Usage out of the box
+If you want to download this repo and immediately displaying results, you can!
+Just start **main_video.py** if you want to stream results from a video source (i.e: your webcam or a video file, default is your webcam) or if you want to just display it from an image, just run **main_image.py**.
+If you also want to specify a custom video source or image, just edit the relative code with your desired source/path!

 ### Further explanation
 Here, what we did is import our module then instantiating an empty SimplePose object (by default, we use SVR) and then loading a custom pretrained model (you can find various model in the pretrained folder).
 Once loaded, we can perform the prediction on a given image (or from a video stream if you prefer). **Predictions** inferred from the model will be a list containing three elements: **head angles, landmarks and bounding box coordinates**.